bobverity/MALECOT/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 MALECOT is an R package for inferring population structure from genetic data, specifically in situations where each sample might represent multiple genotypes.
-For example, in malaria it is common for a single human host to be infected by multiple parasite "strains", and so what we see when we sequence extracted parasites is a convolution of multiple parasite genotypes.
-MALECOT simultaneously estimates the number of parasite genotypes (i.e the complexity of infection, or COI) of each sample along with the population structure.
-This is important in obtaining accurate estimates of both the underlying population structure and the true COI, as failing to account for these properties can lead to biased inference.

-MALECOT uses Bayesian Markov chain Monte Carlo (MCMC) to estimate the full posterior distribution of all unknown parameters.
-Core functions are written in C++ through the Rcpp package for increased speed.
-It also contains methods for estimating the number of clusters (K), and can handle biallelic and more-than-biallelic data (i.e. SNPs, microsats, haplotypes).
-Finally, the package contains a number of diagnostic and plotting functions for checking MCMC performance, and visualising final results.
+It does this using Bayesian Markov chain Monte Carlo, alternately estimating each of three unknown parameters:
+1. Allele frequencies in all subpopulations
+2. Allocation of samples to subpopulations
+3. Complexity of infection (COI) of each sample

-*WARNING: The current program is live, but still very much in development!*
+**WARNING: Although MALECOT is live, it is still very much in development!**

+The current version (0.1.0) has the following limitations:
+* takes biallelic data only
+* patchy documentation
+* limited and basic plotting functions
+* some formats/pipelines likely to change slightly

+Most of these limitations should be ironed out within a few weeks of this release.
+See the associated vignette for a worked example analysis on simulated data.